 - Walk as much as possible, beginning with short trips and increasing time and distances as you progress.
-A good goal is to start by using household distances, gradually progressing 20-30 feet at a time. - Complete exercises as directed by your Physical Therapist, usually two (2) three (3) times daily. - Use the spirometer to decrease risk for pneumonia and increase oxygen for healing. - Use a raised toilet seat as needed. - Use dressing equipment to put on and take off your socks and shoes or have assistance from your support person as needed. - Try to do as much as possible for yourself!
+A good goal is to start by using household distances, gradually progressing 20-30 feet at a time. - Complete exercises as directed by your Physical Therapist, usually two (2) three (3) times daily. - Use a wedge cushion between your legs when in bed. - Use the spirometer to decrease risk for pneumonia and increase oxygen for healing. - Use a raised toilet seat as needed. - Use dressing equipment to put on and take off your socks and shoes or have assistance from your support person as needed. - Try to do as much as possible for yourself!